Should I Hire a Construction Accident Attorney?

 Sometimes employees hesitate or refuse to file a workers’ comp claim due to their fear of losing their job or facing other types of retaliation after filing a claim.
 While these fears are real, federal and state laws are typically on your side.
 In every state, it’s illegal for an employee to fire or otherwise retaliate against a worker for filing a worker’s compensation claim.

 Most state laws detail that employees can’t be fired, demoted, or otherwise discriminated against for filing a workers’ comp claim in good faith.
-However, if an employer had already planned on terminating a worker with cause, they can still fire that employee while they are out on workers’ comp.
-If you believe your employer let you go from your job for filing a worker’s compensation claim, your first step should be to reach out to an attorney for assistance.
+However, if an employer had already intended to terminate a worker with cause, they can still dismiss that employee while they are out on workers’ comp.
+If you believe your employer let you go from your job because you filed a worker’s compensation claim, your first step should be to reach out to an attorney for assistance.

 How Long Do You Have to File a Construction Accident Injury Claim?

-If you only know one thing about filing a construction accident injury claim, you should know about the statute of limitations.
-A statute of limitations restricts the time that an injured party has to file a legal claim for their injuries.
-Each state has its own deadline, which typically runs from one to four years after the date of the accident.
+The statute of limitations restricts the time an injured party has to file a legal claim for their injuries.
+Each state has its own deadline; typically one to four years after the date of the accident.

-As such, it is in your best interest to contact a construction accident attorney as soon as you can after sustaining your injury.
+It is in your best interest to contact a construction accident attorney as soon as you can after your injury.
 It can take time to gather evidence in your case and take the steps needed to file a lawsuit.
 The more time your attorney has to work on your case, the more successful it might be.

-If you or your attorney don’t file your construction accident injury claim within the allotted legal deadline, the court will more than likely dismiss your case at the request of the other party or their legal counsel.
-You won’t have the ability to use the court system to pursue your injury claim, which makes it extremely unlikely that you will receive compensation for your construction accident injuries.
+If you or your attorney doesn't file your construction accident injury claim within the allotted legal deadline, the court will more than likely dismiss your case at the request of the other party or their legal counsel.
+You won’t be able to use the court system to pursue your injury claim, making it extremely unlikely that you will receive compensation for your construction accident injuries.